-- Sonoma County has experienced 39 hail, heavy rain, lighting, and dense fog events in past 68 years. - The average annual precipitation in the City of Sonoma, the closest City to the District is 29.43 inches. - The highest recorded annual precipitation was 63.45 inches in 1998. - The highest recorded precipitation for a 24-hour period was 6.75 inches on January 4, 1992. - Overall significance for severe weather hazards such as heavy rain, thunderstorms, hail, lightning, and dense fog is Medium.
+- Sonoma County has experienced 39 hail, heavy rain, lighting, and dense fog events in past 68 years. - The average annual precipitation in the City of Sonoma, the closest City to the District is 29.43 inches. - The highest recorded annual precipitation was 63.45 inches in 1998. - The highest recorded precipitation for a 24-hour period was 6.75 inches on January 4, 1992. - While dense fog results in limited visibility and can affect traffic flow in the southern portion of Sonoma Valley, it rarely has a direct effect on water utility infrastructure.
+For this reason, dense fog is a low priority hazard and the District does not have dense fog mitigation actions in this plan. - Overall significance for other severe weather hazards such as heavy rain, thunderstorms, hail, and lightning is Medium.